Live-Charts/WebSiteDocs/v1/Labels/index.md

 MyAxis.LabelFormatter = val => val + ".00 items sold"; //or any other custom format
 ```

-### Mapped Labels <small>As seen at the X axis</small>
+### Mapped Labels

-A mapped label is normally useful to map a position with a name, for example when first
+A mapped label is shown at the top of this article at the X axis, they are normally useful to map a position with a name, for example when the first
 point belongs to John, the second to Susan and the third one to Charles.

 ```{wpf}